 Black or Gold Jersey: $25

 Black Referee Socks: $5

-In addition, the SRC will offer the Inaria “kit”, which includes both a black and gold jersey, shorts, and one pair of socks for $60, a $10 savings.
+In addition, the SRC will offer the uniform “kit”, which includes both a black and gold jersey, shorts, and one pair of socks.

 Footwear: Referees are expected to wear athletic footwear which is primarily black in color.
 White footwear is NEVER permitted.
 Cleats, turf shoes, or running shoes are all appropriate provided they are black.